Exclusive: Pompeo to urge stock exchanges globally to tighten rules for Chinese companies

 “That waiver should probably be reviewed at this point in time as to whether it is still appropriate and if not be rescinded,” he said, adding that the decision was up to the SEC.

-Reporting by Humeyra Pamuk; Editing by Chris Sanders and Edward Tobin
+Reporting by Humeyra Pamuk; additional reporting by Echo Wang and John McCrank; Editing by Chris Sanders, Edward Tobin and Nick Zieminski